aaronwlma/HarvardXCS50W/project1/README.md

-# Project 1 - ReviewBook
-## Website for Reviewing and Rating Books
+# Project 1 - ReviewBook: Website for Reviewing and Rating Books

 This project was created in fulfillment of HarvardX's "CS50W: Web Programming with Python and JavaScript" course on edX.
 The project is a book review webpage that allows users to sign up, view, and write reviews for books on the website database.
 The project was written in Python with the database constructed with PostgreSQL, and the contents were displayed using HTML.
 Additional notable tools and languages used in this project were Flask, Heroku, and SQLAlchemy.
 The primary objective of the project was to create a dynamic webpage built on Python using Flask.